wlads/reefpoints/source/posts/2013-08-05-testing-context-validations.md

 github: danmcclain
 social: true
 summary: "We moved your model validations to your controller, now we're going to help you test them"
-published: false
+published: true
 tags: ruby on rails, gems, context validation, testing
 ---

 ## Quick Refresher on ContextValidation
-A few months ago, Brian released the [ContextValidations gem]().
+A few months ago, Brian released the [ContextValidations gem](http://reefpoints.dockyard.com/ruby/2013/05/09/context-validations.html).
 ContextValidations moves your model validations to the controller, allowing you to vary your validations by context, rather than relying on conditional validations.